The Arousal video Game AnnotatIoN (AGAIN) Dataset: Introduction

 \section{Introduction}

 A core challenge of affective computing (AC) is the investigation of \emph{generality} in the ways emotions are elicited and manifested, in the annotation protocols designed, and ultimately in the affect models created.
 To examine the degree to which general representations of affect are possible and meaningful, AC research requires access to corpora containing affect responses and annotations across dissimilar tasks, participants and annotators.
 Traditional large-scale AC datasets feature affect annotation of static images, videos, sounds and speech files within a narrow context through which affect is elicited from a particular task.
-However, such datasets cannot advance research in general AC, as stimuli used to elicit affect tend to be very similar.
 Even when the various tasks under annotation may vary, those are still limited to a very \emph{specific} context---such as viewing a set of social interactions under a theme or playing sessions of the same game.

+This paper identifies games as a unique opportunity in AC to observe emergent emotions in a well-defined but highly interactive environment.
+Interactivity is especially important for the future of AC research as emotions permeate our daily interactions---not just with each other, but with our environment and computers as well.
+Affective states arising from these interactions impact our behaviour and decision making on a fundamental level \cite{prinz2004gut,damasio1994descartes}.
+Therefore, modelling emotions that emerge from interactions is becoming paramount to AC research.

-Motivated by the lack of corpora for the study of general properties of affect across tasks and participants, in this paper we introduce the Affect Game AnnotatIoN (AGAIN) dataset. which contains data from over 120 participants who played and annotated over $1,000$ gameplay sessions.
-AGAIN features data collected from nine games spanning across three dissimilar genres, which were developed specifically for the purposes of the dataset (see Fig. \ref{fig:all_games}).
+Motivated by the lack of corpora for the study of general properties of affect across tasks and participants, in this paper we introduce The Arousal video Game AnnotatIoN (AGAIN) dataset, which contains data from over 120 participants who played and annotated over $1,000$ gameplay sessions.
+AGAIN is accessible online\footnote{\url{http://again.institutedigitalgames.com/}} and features data collected from nine games of three dissimilar genres, which were developed specifically for the purposes of the dataset (see Fig. \ref{fig:all_games}).
 As shown in Table \ref{tab:summary}, along with game telemetry and self-annotated \emph{arousal} labels, the dataset also features a video database of unique gameplay sessions with over 37 hours of in-game footage.
-The diverse nature of the AGAIN affect elicitors (games) provides a testbed for general affect detection in games \cite{togelius2016general,camilleri2017towards} and broadens the horizons for further research on general-purpose AI representations \cite{makantasis2019pixels,mnih2015human} and artificial general intelligence.
+The diverse nature of the AGAIN affect elicitors (games) provides a testbed for general affect detection in games \cite{togelius2016general,camilleri2017towards} and broadens the horizons for research on general-purpose AI representations \cite{makantasis2019pixels,mnih2015human} and artificial general intelligence.